believemanasseh/desupervised-test/README.md

 To run this project, you will need to add the necessary environment variables to the .env file located in the server directory

-NB: all the required environment variables can be found in the .env.sample file
+NB: all the required environment variables can be found in the .env.example file

 ## Getting Started